adsarwate/advising-notes/GraduateResearch.md

 ### Social media

 Social media is currently a totally optional thing -- lots of prominent researchers do not have Twitter accounts.
 However, if it is something you are comfortable with, you might consider creating a Twitter account to engage with other members of the academic community (and the public more broadly).
 The downsides are standard: social media can be a total waste of time and attention.
+Also looking at other people promoting their own research can make you feel bad about yourself/your own progress.
 The upsides are that you might get a better sense of what kind of research is interesting to people/generates a lot of attention.

 If you already have a Twitter handle, keep in mind that people who read your papers will automatically connect your Twitter handle with your role as a researcher.
 This is a hazard depending on what you do publicly on twitter.

+Full disclosure: I am trying to use Twitter less.

 ### Update LinkedIn